 - Added support for Cardano node

-in the signer and aggregator - Ended support for macOS x64 pre-built binaries for the client CLI
+10.2.1in the signer and aggregator - Ended support for macOS x64 pre-built binaries for the client CLI

 - Bug fixes and performance improvements.